 Section 1.
 Elections of officers and Directors who are near the completion of their terms (as specified in [Article IV, Section 1 and Section 2]) shall be conducted by ballot following the procedures that have been approved by the Division Board [and documented in the Division Operating / Officers’ Manual].
 Ballots shall be sent to all Division members who are eligible to vote (as specified in [Article III]), on or about [October 1], [with the aid of AIChE Member Services].
 Ballots shall include notice of the date by which they must be received or cast in order to be counted, and that date shall be no earlier than [___] weeks after the ballots are made available.
 Ballots received or cast after this date shall not be counted.
 Ballots shall also include information on how votes may be cast, which may include in person, by mail, or by other electronic communication means as specified in the procedures.
 Receipt and tabulation of the votes shall be conducted by [AIChE Member Services].
 The count shall be certified to the Executive Committee in writing by [AIChE Member Services].
 Election shall be by a plurality of those voting.
 See End Note VI.1-1

 Section 2.
 A Nominating Committee shall be formed in [April] of each year, with the most recent Division Past Chair serving as its Chair.
 The Nominating Committee Chair shall select [two] additional Division members [who are not currently serving in an elected capacity] to serve on the committee.
 This committee shall formulate a slate of candidates for presentation to the Voting Members of the Division.
-Diversity and inclusion should be considered in selecting the slate of candidates.
+Diversity and inclusion must be considered in selecting the slate of candidates.
 The candidates must agree to be included on the slate.
 The slate shall include at least one candidate each for the offices of Chair and First Vice-Chair, and at least two candidates for Second Vice-Chair and any open Director positions.
 The current First Vice-Chair is normally the sole nominee for the office of Chair.
 The current Second Vice-Chair is normally the sole nominee for the office of the First Vice-Chair.
 If the current First Vice-Chair or current Second Vice-Chair is unable or unwilling to stand for election, then two or more candidates for the successive offices thus left vacant will be named.
 If the Secretary and/or Treasurer positions are up for election, the slate shall include at least one candidate for each position in which the incumbent is willing to serve again and two or more candidates otherwise.
 If the past year’s First Vice-Chair, Second Vice-Chair, Secretary, or Treasurer were appointees to fill an unexpired term, then an additional candidate must be named for the successive office(s) for which each would otherwise be the sole nominee.
-Nominations may also be made for any office or directorship by petition of the membership if at least [twenty] Voting Members of the Division in good standing sign a petition and submit it to the Secretary by [September 1].
+Nominations may also be made for any office or directorship by petition of the membership if at least [twenty] Voting Members of the Division in good standing (as defined in [Article VII, Section 1]) sign a petition and submit it to the Secretary by [September 1].

 Section 3.
-Delinquent members shall not be eligible to vote nor to hold office [Article VII, Section 1].
+Delinquent members [as defined in Article VII, Section 1] shall not be eligible to vote nor to hold office.

 Section 4.
 No member shall be eligible for election to more than one office at one time.